gboone/gboone.github.io/_posts/2015-03-30-its-not-you-its-me-why--probably-wont-go-to-your-happy-hour.md

 For starters, a workplace with a social calendar filled in with events surrounding alcohol doesn't exactly foster healthy social relationships.
-People say things they don't mean when they are drinking, behave differently, and, most problemactically, think that workplace conflict can be resolved over a few drinks.
+People say things they don't mean when they are drinking, behave differently, and, most problematically, think that workplace conflict can be resolved over a few drinks.
 The first two are obvious, but the final one only caught my attention recently.